fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 You may see the terms *Created* and *Confirmed* in the Information messages.
 They have specific meanings:

-- *Created* means an item did not exist before in the PI Server and was created.
+- *Created* means an item did not exist in the PI Server and was created.
 - *Confirmed* means an item already exists and is correctly defined.

 .. note::